ortk95/planetmapper/README.md

 ## Contributing

-If you spot a bug, have a suggestion, or want contribute code to PlanetMapper, check out the [contributing guidelines](https://github.com/ortk95/planetmapper/blob/main/CONTRIBUTING.md)!
+If you spot a bug, or want contribute code to PlanetMapper, check out the [contributing guidelines](https://github.com/ortk95/planetmapper/blob/main/CONTRIBUTING.md).

+## Help and support

+If you have any questions, suggestions or feedback, please [visit our support page and get in touch](https://planetmapper.readthedocs.io/en/latest/help.html)!